0xadri/notes-js/__interview_qs_front-end.md

 # when should you use HTML ARIA attributes?

-Whenever we cannot use semantic HTML tags
+Whenever we cannot use semantic HTML tags.

 Semantic HTML elements (such as <nav>, <article>, <button>, etc.) provide built-in accessibility features by conveying the meaning and structure of the content to both users and assistive technologies(like screen readers).